Duncan McLean (writer): Life and works

-Duncan McLean was born in Fraserburgh and has lived in Orkney since 1992.
+Duncan McLean was born in 1964 in Fraserburgh and has lived in Orkney since 1992.
 While based in Edinburgh in the 1980s, he started writing songs, stand-up routines, and plays for the Merry Mac Fun Co, a street theatre and comedy act with agitprop tendencies.
 The Merry Macs won various awards, and were twice nominated for the Perrier Comedy Award.

-In the 1990s McLean was part of a loose grouping of writers centred on Edinburgh whose characters were mainly poor, working class and young, whose themes were drugs, drink, dance music, violence and alienation, and who took their inspiration variously from the Glaswegian writers of the previous generation, notably James Kelman, and from overseas writers like Richard Brautigan and Knut Hamsun.
+In the 1990s, McLean was part of a loose grouping of writers centred on Edinburgh whose characters were mainly poor, working class and young, whose themes were drugs, drink, dance music, violence, and alienation, and who took their inspiration variously from the Glaswegian writers of the previous generation, notably James Kelman, and from overseas writers like Richard Brautigan and Knut Hamsun.
 Among the so-called "Beats of Edinburgh", besides McLean, were Irvine Welsh, Alan Warner, Laura Hird and Gordon Legge, along with the publisher Kevin Williamson.

 In December 1990, with the writer James Meek, McLean set up and ran the Clocktower Press, a small but influential publishing house, which helped bring a new generation of Scottish writers to wider attention.
 McLean, Meek and the artist Eddie Farrell invested £50 each to print the first booklet, Safe/Lurch, with both writers contributing a story and Farrell illustrating the cover.
-After the first three booklets Meek moved to Kiev and McLean went on to publish seven more, including the first separately-published extracts of what would later become Irvine Welsh's Trainspotting.
+After the first three booklets, Meek moved to Kiev and McLean went on to publish seven more, including the first separately-published extracts of what would later become Irvine Welsh's Trainspotting.
 The fifth of the Clocktower series, it was printed in April 1992 in an edition of 300 under the title Past Tense: four stories from a novel.

 In 1992, McLean published his first book, a collection of short stories called Bucket of Tongues, and since then has published several more books, including the acclaimed coming-of-age novel Blackden and a collection of plays, entitled Plays:One.
-In 1995 he published the novel Bunker Man and in 1998 his travelogue Lone Star Swing was published, which saw McLean tracing the roots of country music precursor Bob Wills.
+In 1995, he published the novel Bunker Man and in 1998 his travelogue Lone Star Swing was published, which saw McLean tracing the roots of country music precursor Bob Wills.

 In recent years, he has divided his time between writing, music, and running an off-license.
-In 2006, he won the prestigious trade award, UK Restaurant Wine Supplier of the Year, and ten years later a major New Zealand Wine merchant award.
-In 2007 he founded the annual Orkney Wine Festival, the only event of its kind in Scotland.
+In 2006, he won the prestigious trade award, UK Restaurant Wine Supplier of the Year, and ten years later, a major New Zealand Wine merchant award.
+In 2007, he founded the annual Orkney Wine Festival, the only event of its kind in Scotland.
+He writes a monthly column, 'Northabout', for The Wine Merchant magazine.